-Grantees are encouraged to use the eRA Commons No-Cost Extension feature to electronically notify NIH that they are exercising their one-time authority to extend without funds the expiration date of an award.
+Effective October 1, 2011, grantees must use the eRA Commons No-Cost Extension feature to electronically notify NIH that they are exercising their one-time authority to extend without funds the expiration date of an award.
 This extension may be up to 12 months beyond the final budget period end date.
 In the eRA Commons, this notification can be made up to the last day of the current project end date.
 An e-mail notification is automatically sent to the GMO and no further action is required.

 In extending the final budget period of the project period through this process, the grantee agrees to update all required certifications and assurances, including but not limited to those pertaining to human subjects and animal welfare, in accordance with applicable regulations and policies.
 Grantees are reminded that all terms and conditions of the award apply during the extension period.